prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/startup.md

 ## Startup

-Finally, start Oh My Prvd, and you're off to the races:
+Finally, start Prvd 'M Wrong, and you're off to the races:

 ```TypeScript
 prvd.start()
 ```

-If another script requires Oh My Prvd to be ignited, `awaitStart()` can be used, which will yield until Oh My Prvd is fully ignited:
+If another script requires Prvd 'M Wrong to be ignited, `awaitStart()` can be used, which will yield until Prvd 'M Wrong is fully ignited:

 ```TypeScript
 prvd.awaitStart()
 ```

-Alternatively, if you need to bind to startup, `onStart(callback)` can be used, which will spawn the callback when Oh My Prvd has fully ignited:
+Alternatively, if you need to bind to startup, `onStart(callback)` can be used, which will spawn the callback when Prvd 'M Wrong has fully ignited:

 === "Luau"